We've independently reviewed this article to make sure it's as accurate as we can make it.

 - The spin cycle takes longer than normal to finish.

 - The spin cycle is very noisy or vibrates a lot.

-- The washing machine doesn’t spin at all.
+- Your washing machine doesn’t spin at all.

 Are you ready to unclog your drain pump filter?
-Coming up are some simple steps that will help you do so:
+Check out the following table I’ve prepared that will help you do so:

-2. Open the access door on the front of the washing machine.
+2. Open the access door on the front of your washing machine.
 You can open it on some Samsung models by:

 a.
 Pushing firmly on the access door.

 b.
 Using a coin to open the access door towards you.

 4. Remove the cap of the hose over your container and allow the water to drain into it.

 5. Screw the cap back onto the hose.